nodalida2021/nodalida2021.github.io/cfw.md

 * Patrizia Paggio, University of Copenhagen, Denmark
 * Kairit Sirts (Workshop Chair), University of Tartu, Estonia
 * Jörg Tiedemann, University of Helsinki, Finland
-* Erik Velldall, University of Oslo, Norway
+* Erik Velldal, University of Oslo, Norway

 For any question about the conference in general, please email nodalida2019-org@googlegroups.com.